chapi192/physSimApplied/README.md

 Eliptical Orbits:
   eliptical orbital mechanics.
 Click to spawn a planet with random eccentricity and random semimajor axis, up and down for timestep

+RKprojetiles:
+  Projectile motion with drag using RK integration